 Over time, you may be left with investments in one or more mutual funds that are no longer part of the Scripbox recommended portfolio; the performance of some funds may decline and/or you may have too many funds with small amounts.

 So how do you declutter your portfolio and exit poor performers?

-The answer to that question is Scripbox Portfolio Scan.
-Portfolio Scan is how Scripbox helps you identify funds with poor prospects, exit them while minimising costs, and reinvesting the amount you get into the recommended set of funds.
+The answer to that question is Scripbox Portfolio Audit.
+Portfolio Audit is how Scripbox helps you identify funds with poor prospects, exit them while minimising costs, and reinvest the amount you get into the recommended set of funds.

-1. Review your entire holding of mutual funds.
+1. Review your entire holding of mutual funds, including those outside Scripbox.

 2. Help you exit under-performers, and funds with small investments